Father’s Day: How to Spoil Your Dad in Newcastle

 If your dad has an inner Dude busting to get out, there’s a great bowling alley in the city in the form of Lane 7 which has good vibes, good lanes and all sorts of other fun (pool, karaoke, beer pong and more) as well as plenty of great food and beer.

 Crazy golf is the latest activity to get a jazzed-up makeover, no more so than at the Junkyard Golf Club, a psychedelic mind-warp of themed flouro crazy golf courses!
 It’s loud, vibrant and if the lighting doesn’t make your eyes spin, the colourful cocktails will.
-Mr Mulligans has three adventure golf courses too, as well as electro-darts, pool, beer pong and a bar.
+And let's not forget fellow crazy golf destination Mulligans which boasts two adventure golf courses, as well as electro-darts, pool and electro shuffleboard.

-And if that isn’t hair-raising enough, axe throwing is all the rage in Newcastle which has has three venues for dad to summon up his inner viking.
-Hatchet Harry’s behind Life Science Centre and Game of Throwing - which has branches in The Gate and on Princess Square - both offer a range of sessions and packages aimed at a variety of skill levels, with full training provided to make sure Father’s Day doesn’t end up in A&E!
+And if that isn’t hair-raising enough, axe throwing is all the rage in Newcastle if your dad would like to channel his inner viking.
+Game of Throwing has two branches in the city centre - one in The Gate and one in LVLs at Princess Square - and offers a range of sessions and packages aimed at a variety of skill levels, with full training provided to make sure Father’s Day doesn’t end up in A&E!

 If axe-throwing isn't thrill-seeking enough for your dad, how about a kayaking tour on the River Tyne?
 Local water-based adventure company CBK Adventures regularly host sit-on kayak tours of the Tyne Bridges and Quayside that depart from NE1's very own Newcastle City Marina.
 You could give your dad the gift of seeing his favourite city from a whole new angle!